DIPlib/diplib/src/documentation/design.md

 operations to perform.

-The threshold was determined empirically on one single computer, and the way that the number of operations per line is computed is also a little empirical.
+The threshold was determined empirically on one single computer, and the way that the number of operations per line is computed is imprecise and in some cases empirical.
 It is more than likely that the threshold will not be optimal on a different machine.
-Furthermore, for some filters it is not possible to determine the number of operations because it depends on the data (e.g. see the pixel table morphology line filter).
+Furthermore, for some filters it is not even possible to determine ahead of time the number of operations because it depends on the data (e.g. see the pixel table morphology line filter).

 Thus, the point at which multiple threads are launched is imprecise at best.
 However, what matters here is that, for very small images, we do not start threads and double or worse the time spent on the filtering.
 The old *DIPlib* did not have any such logic, always started threads within the frameworks, and consequently behaved poorly with very small images.
+This system is intended to overcome that problem.